 If you’re bringing a doctor’s note to explain your reasoning for needing certain medications, it would also be a good idea to have that note translated into the language of the country where you will be traveling.
 You may also want to provide a contact phone number for your prescribing doctor so that any additional questions or concerns can be addressed as needed.
 More than likely, none of this will be necessary, but it’s best to have all your bases covered while traveling.

 The Bottom Line

-Overall, traveling with prescription medication is such a common practice that it shouldn’t be a big deal.
+Overall, traveling with prescription medication is such a common practice that it shouldn’t be a big deal even if you have a medical cocaine prescription.
 To ensure things go as smoothly as possible, however, you should always keep your medication in a carry-on bag and keep it in its original container.
 Furthermore, having a note from your doctor along with an explanation of why you need your medication is always a good idea—especially if you’re traveling internationally.